joshspeagle/dynesty/docs/source/faq.rst

 you're starting out from a likelihood of 0 and therefore a log-likelihoof of `-inf`.
-If you haven't specified a particular `logl_max` to terminate sampling, the default value is set to be `+inf` so it will never prematurely terminante sampling.
+If you haven't specified a particular `logl_max` to terminate sampling, the default value is set to be `+inf` so it will never prematurely terminate sampling.
 These values can change during Dynamic Nested Sampling, at which point they serve as the endpoints between which a new batch of live points is allocated.